Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 When returning a complex type, the value will be [serialized](#serialization-formats) and sent to the client.
 The response format is negated with the client using the `Accept` request header.
-By default, the server is capable of generating XML, JSON or form encoded responses.
+By default, the server is capable of generating XML, JSON, YAML or form encoded responses.
 If no format is specified by the client, the implementation will fall back to JSON.

 If declared nullable, the server will generate a `HTTP 204 No Content` if `null` is returned.